loomnetwork/loom-sdk-documentation/docs/en/truffle-deploy.md

 yarn deploy:extdev
 ```

->The above command will **compile and then deploy** our smart contract to `extdev`
+>The above command will **compile and then deploy** our smart contract to Extdev

 ### Test

-Run this command below to send transactions to the smart contract deployed to `extdev`:
+Run this command below to send transactions to the smart contract deployed to Extdev:

 ```test